 The "trail" is on slanting sandstone almost too steep to stand on

-It doesn't look it, but the fall is about 1200 feet
+It doesn't look it, but the fall is several hundred feet

 This part of the trail will challenge your courage

 Its about 1000 feet down on one side and 1200 feet down on the other!

 They sort of put some steps in the trail, but they are uneven and irregular like the rest of the mountain

 Here are some of the chains near the top of the hike

 I think I also sat down where the lady is on the way down

 The scary part being is a spot like this lady is,

 and another hiker grabs the chain, which pulls on your part of the chain!